 - Ask your spouse for a list of five activities that he would enjoy doing with you.
-Make plans to do one of them each month of the next five months.
+Make plans to do one of them each month for the next five months.
 If money is a problem, space the freebies between the “we can’t afford these” events.

 - Ask your spouse where she most enjoys sitting when talking with you.
 The next week, call her in the afternoon and say, “I want to make a date with you one evening this week to sit on the yellow sofa and talk.
 Which night and what time would be best for you?”

-- Plan a weekend getaway just for the two of you sometime within the next six month.
+- Plan a weekend getaway just for the two of you sometime within the next six months.
 Be sure it is a weekend when you won’t have to call the office or turn on the TV for a report every thirty minutes.
-Focus on relaxing together doing what one or both of you enjoy.
+Focus on relaxing together and doing what one or both of you enjoy.